Skip to main content

 Lenders include these monthly obligations:

-• Proposed mortgage payment (principal, interest, taxes, insurance, HOA)
+• Proposed mortgage payment (principal, interest, taxes, insurance, homeowners association dues)

 • Car loans and leases